So, have you ever pondered, like me, when the best time to apply your roundups is?

 Glyphosate is not as effective at night or late in the evening as it is during the day.
 Spraying glyphosate late at night or in the evening may result in less control.

 How long after spraying Roundup can I let my dog out?

-Roundup, according to the label, is safe for pets and children to walk on once it has completely dried.
-Monsanto recommends this not for your pets’ safety, but to keep pets from tracking wet Roundup to other sections of your lawn or flowerbeds.
+According to the label, Roundup is safe for pets and children to walk on once it has completely dried.
+Monsanto recommends this not for your pets’ safety but to keep pets from tracking wet Roundup to other sections of your lawn or flowerbeds.
 Wet Roundup residue might harm your plants as well as your pets.

 How long does it take Roundup to kill grass?

-Roundup will totally kill any weeds, grasses, or plants that it is sprayed on in 7–14 days.
-Allow this time to pass before picking or cutting weeds that have been treated with Roundup to ensure that it completes the job.
+Roundup will kill any weeds, grasses, or plants sprayed on in 7–14 days.
+Allow this time to pass before picking or cutting weeds treated with Roundup to ensure that it completes the job.